ggarredondo/WAD2_Website/README.md

 # Web Application Development 2 - Website
+<br/><br/>

-How to run the site:
+How to run the site:<br/>
--Install npm package manager in the OS.
+-Install npm package manager in the OS.<br/>
--Open a terminal window located in the cloned folder.
+-Open a terminal window located in the cloned folder.<br/>
--Type "npm install" to install all dependencies.
+-Type "npm install" to install all dependencies.<br/>
--Type "node index.js" to run the website.
+-Type "node index.js" to run the website.<br/>
--Write the URL "localhost:3000" on your browser.
+-Write the URL "localhost:3000" on your browser.<br/>